KDE/digikam-doc/import_tools.rst

 Import Tools
 ############

-This section explain how to use the digiKam import tools.
+This section explain how to import new items in the digiKam collections.

 .. toctree::
    :maxdepth: 2